GSA/piv-guides/pages/index.md

 We also have sections for Developer Guides and User Guides.
 We want you to contribute to both of these sections and share lessons learned when configuring systems or applications, tuning considerations, **code**, common challenges, troubleshooting errors, and any information you think is helpful for your colleagues.

 #### Where can I find the Standards?

 If you are simply interested in PIV credentials or working on _using_ PIV credentials, you should review pages on this site and other online resources.

 If you are really interested in the bits and bytes of PIV credentials, you can review the Standards.
 The Standards are best to review if you develop products such as hardware or software that are _specific_ to PIV credentials for the US Federal Government.
 However, for most users, engineers or developers, the Standards may seem overwhelming and will be too detailed for your needs.

 To review the Standards, below are links to some of the Standards documentation:

-- [FIPS-201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) - specifies the issuance and management of PIV credentials
+- **[FIPS-201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf)** specifies the issuance and management of PIV credentials.
-- [NIST Special Publication 800-73, "Interfaces for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) - specifies the interface and data elements of PIV cards
+- **[NIST Special Publication 800-73, "Interfaces for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf)** specifies the interface and data elements of PIV cards.
-- [NIST Special Publication 800-76, "Biometric Data Specification for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-76-2.pdf) - specifies the technical acquisition and formatting requirements for biometric data of the PIV system
+- **[NIST Special Publication 800-76, "Biometric Data Specification for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-76-2.pdf)** specifies the technical acquisition and formatting requirements for biometric data of the PIV system.
-- [NIST Special Publication 800-78, "Cryptographic Algorithms and Key Sizes for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-78-4.pdf) - specifies the acceptable cryptographic algorithms and key sizes to be implemented and used for the PIV system
+- **[NIST Special Publication 800-78, "Cryptographic Algorithms and Key Sizes for Personal Identity Verification"](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-78-4.pdf)** specifies the acceptable cryptographic algorithms and key sizes to be implemented and used for the PIV system.